-- Transfer the triangular scones to an 11×17-inch cookie sheet and bake at 400 F for 14-18 minutes, or until the bottoms of the scones are lightly browned.
+- Transfer them to an 11x17-inch cookie sheet and bake at 400 F for 14-18 minutes, or until their bases are lightly browned.

 - Place the scones on a wire rack and let them cool for about 15-20 minutes.

-- Spread the glaze on top of the cooled scones, and let them stand for about 10-15 minutes to let the glaze harden.
-Enjoy the scones while they're fresh.
+- Once cooled, spread the glaze on top, and let them stand for about 10-15 minutes to let the glaze harden.
+Enjoy them while they're fresh.

-- Gently handle the dough to avoid making the scones tough.
+- Gently handle the dough to avoid making the dough tough.

-- It's best to use canned pumpkin puree, as it is less liquidy than homemade.
+- It's best to use canned puree, as it is less liquidy than homemade.

-- Watch the oven timer carefully so the scones don’t overbake.
+- Watch the oven timer carefully to avoid overbaking.